By making more informed food purchasing decisions on campus, we can all help create a more climate-friendly food system at UBC.

 How do we determine what foods are climate-friendly?

-Following UBC's Climate Action Plan 2030 reduction goals for food systems, the Climate-Friendly Food Label was assigned to menu items whose composite footprint is 50% on a 2019 baseline.
+Following UBC's Climate Action Plan 2030 reduction goals for food systems, the green coloured Climate-Friendly Food Label was assigned to menu items whose composite footprint is 50% on a 2019 baseline.

-A menu item with the largest green earth logo associated means that the item generated at least 50% less GHG emissions, water, and nitrogen per 100 grams of food produced than the other items on the menu.
+A menu item with the largest green earth logo associated means that the item generated at least 50% less GHG emissions, land use, water, and nitrogen per 100 grams of food produced than the average item sold during the 2019 baseline year.

 Some foods that are Climate-Friendly, do not align with my preferred food choices, cultural or traditional foods, or habits.
 With that in mind, how can I make climate-friendly food choices on campus?